alinex/node-validator/README.md

 __Validating children:__

-- `èntries` - specification for all entries or as array for each element
+- `entries` - specification for all entries or as array for each element

 ### object